#1 Desperate to be meta

 #4 Lack of purpose

 Lucky Star immediately starts on a make-or-break moment for many, as its very first joke highlights the series’ penchant for banal nonsense.
 Throughout a significant portion of episode 1, the cast does nothing but debate the ideal way to eat various different foods.
-There’s not really a joke, unless you interpret the absence of one as comedy in and of itself.
+There’s not really a joke.
+Unless you interpret the absence of one as comedy in and of itself.

 Many other slice-of-life series focus on the funniest or most important moments of the characters’ lives, so Lucky Star instead shows you their menial day-to-day interactions.
 With a strong vision, this could work.
 I’d love to see a series that’s centered just on this idea and how it could be made interesting.
 Here, however, it gets mostly forgotten as the series changes pace to be more like a normal SOL comedy.
-Afterwards, its few throwbacks to this original concept feel too random and shallow to make much of an impression.
+Afterwards, its few throwbacks to this original concept feel too shallow to make much of an impression.

 Instead, it bring to light the same sentiment I voiced a few weeks ago: “bad writing is still bad, even if you do it deliberately”.